rmkit-dev/rmkit/README.md

 remux` to get remux, for example.

+If you are feeling adventurous, you can try out the bootstrap script from linusCDE that installs opkg, toltec and the rmkit packages in one line: `wget -qO- https://rmkit.dev/bs | sh -C harmony minesweeper remux nao`

 #### Try it out

 run `wget -O- https://rmkit.dev/try.sh -q | sh -` on the remarkable via SSH